 Showit is an AMAZING website platform, and lucky for you, it makes SEO so easy!

 If you’re not familiar with Showit, it’s a newer website platform, but it’s quickly become a favorite for people who work on websites.
-I’ve helped create two Showit websites for clients, and I recently created my own Showit website that you’re looking at right now!
-I love it because you have complete control over the design with their drag-and-drop features, AND the blog is actually on WordPress so you get all the perks of WordPress.
+I’ve helped create a few Showit websites for clients, I’ve created two Showit websites of my own (including the one you’re looking at right now!), and I’ve optimized lots more.
+I love Showit because you have complete control over the design with their drag-and-drop features, AND the blog is actually on WordPress so you get all the perks of WordPress.
 And like I said, it’s a great website platform for great SEO.

 So if you have a Showit site (or if I convince you to switch to Showit), here are some steps on how to optimize Showit for SEO!